ArminJo/PlayRtttl/README.md

 [C array of songs on GitHub](https://github.com/granadaxronos/120-SONG_NOKIA_RTTTL_RINGTONE_PLAYER_FOR_ARDUINO_UNO/blob/master/RTTTL_PLAYER/songs.h)

 # Revision History
+### Version 1.3.0
+- Support all octaves below 8
+- New styles '1' to '9' in addition to RTX styles 'C', 'N', 'S'
 ### Version 1.2.2
 - Tested with ATtiny85 and 167
 - Ported to non AVR architectures
 ### Version 1.2.1
 - Natural is the new default style.
 - New RTTTLMelodiesSmall sample array with less entries.
 - Parameter now order independent.
 - Modified oneMelody example.
 ### Version 1.2.0
-No Serial.print statements in this library anymore, to avoid problems with different Serial implementations.
+- No Serial.print statements in this library anymore, to avoid problems with different Serial implementations.
 - Function playRandomRtttlBlocking() + startPlayRandomRtttlFromArrayPGM() do not print name now.
 If needed, use new functions playRandomRtttlSampleBlockingAndPrintName() + startPlayRandomRtttlFromArrayPGMAndPrintName().
 - Printing functions have parameter (..., Stream * aSerial) to print to any serial.
 Call it (..., &Serial) to use standard Serial;
 - playRandomRtttlBlocking() renamed to playRandomRtttlSampleBlocking() and bug fixing.
 ### Version 1.1.0